 - Generalization

 - $\circ \cong$ Inheritance

 - Transitive

 - o Reflexive? / Irreflexive?

 - How to read?

 - SimpleState is a subclass of State

 - State is a superclass of SimpleState

 - Substitutability

 - Subclass instead of Superclass

 - Superclass instead of Subclass

 Typical Use of Generalization

-Aim: Lift up common attributes and methods to the superclass
+Aim: Lift up common features to the superclass

 Type conformance /Instantiation /Classification